GabrielJean/HomeLab/Docker/homeassistant/README-zigbee-usb.md

 If It Breaks Again After a Kernel Update
 - Ensure the extra modules for the running kernel are installed: sudo apt-get update && sudo apt-get install -y "linux-modules-extra-$(uname -r)"
-- Re-load modules (or just reboot): sudo modprobe cp210x
+- Re-load modules manually (or just reboot): sudo modprobe cp210x usbserial
-- Replug the USB dongle.
+- Replug the USB dongle (if needed).
+- **Important**: After installing kernel modules, reboot the server for systemd-modules-load to properly initialize the drivers on boot.
+Until you reboot, you'll need to manually load the modules before restarting the container.

 VM/Hypervisor Note
 - If running in a VM and lsusb does NOT show the CP210x device, pass the USB device through to the VM/host again (hypervisor UI) and replug.